berkeley-gif/cae-data-access-workshop/get_data_downloading.md

 We can see here that we have maximum air temperature at two meters.
 For one scenario and 62 simulations.
 It has brought back all the simulations for this data.

+Simulations are the combination of model and scenario runs.

 Let’s select for one particular simulation, MIROC6.

 ```